 - Keep Your House Dust-Free

-Other than the tips mentioned above make sure to take basic precautions like wearing a scarf or turtleneck up over your mouth and nose to warm the air you’re inhaling when outside.
+Other than the tips mentioned above make sure to take the basic precautions like wearing a scarf or turtleneck up over your mouth and nose to warm the air you’re inhaling when outside, to avoid asthma attacks during winter.